-Due to the successful product launch of the new fourth generation Stack Modules the group has been focusing on selling fuel cell systems with an electrical power output from 30 kW up to 150 kW for mobile, stationary, maritime and rail applications.
-In addition, quotes for complete emergency power supply systems up to 25 kW electrical power output are still being made.
+Following the successful setting up the production lines for the fourth generation Stack Modules and the PM Module S8 systems the group has been focusing on selling fuel cell systems with an electrical power output from 8 kW up to 150 kW for mobile, stationary, maritime and rail applications.
+Especially the number of produced PM Module S8 units increasing, because of regular order income of several customers like GKN Hydrogen.

 With these fourth-generation fuel cell stacks and systems the Group has set up strategic partnerships with electrical drive train manufacturers and industrial partners.
-The systems can be used in combination with a battery to a hybrid drive train for electric driven light duty vehicles, inner city buses or industrial power supply solutions.
+The systems can be used in combination with a battery to a hybrid drive train for electric driven light duty vehicles, trucks, inner city buses or industrial power supply solutions.
 We also expect growing demand in the near future from truck manufacturers for municipality maintenance vehicles.
+Also the fourth-generation fuel cell stacks will be used for rail and maritime applications.

 As part of the EU funded project REVIVE, in which Proton Motor has been a member of the project consortium since 2019, a fuel cell system for integration into a garbage truck has been designed.
-A Stack Module PM400-144 is being integrated into the HyRange® fuel cell system.
+A Stack Module PM400-144 is being integrated into the HyRange® 43 fuel cell system.
 The integration into the truck is being carried out together with the vehicle manufacturer ETrucks from Belgium.
-The first system was delivered at the beginning of January 2020.
-Due to the Corona crisis and the associated worldwide travel restrictions, the initial start-up of the system inside the truck has had to be shifted.
-Nevertheless ETrucks has ordered 5 more of these systems, also for the trucks as part of the REVIVE project.
-Partial delivery of these systems was made in 2020 with the remainder in 2021.
+The first system was delivered in 2020.
+Since then, ETrucks ordered regualry HyRange® 43 fuel cell systems in two designs.
+One design for mounting under the driver's cabin and the second is for mounting on the roof.
+In total ETrucks ordered by the end of the first quarter 2022 21 HyRange® 43 systems, 6 are delivered.